Educating Sommeliers Worldwide.

 1. Grease a shallow 9 x 13-inch baking tray and line with parchment paper.
 Preheat oven to 325ºF (160ºC)

 2. In a small frying pan, brown almonds and cashews over low heat for 5-10 minutes until aromatic.
 Remove and allow to cool, then roughly chop.
 Leave some whole for crunch and attitude.

 6. Pour wet ingredients over the oat mixture and mix well.
-Pour batter into lined baking tray and use a spatula or the back of a spoon distribute evenly, pressing mixture into the corners of the dish to create a slice.
+Pour batter into a lined baking tray and use a spatula or the back of a spoon to distribute evenly, pressing the mixture into the corners of the dish to create a slice.

 7. Bake for 35 minutes until bubbling and golden.
 Most importantly, remove and allow to cool to harden (let me tell you from experience this is not one to eat straight from the oven, ouch!).
 The slice will congeal to allow a gorgeous chewy but crunchy texture that is absolutely heavenly.